ndaneil/interactive-3d-screen/README.md

 ## Setting up Ryzen AI acceleration

 If you have a desktop or laptop with a recent AMD Ryzen CPU, you can utilize the power of Ryzen AI acceleration to speed up the face detection and face landmark generation.
 AMD has documented this process well both in [this Hackster guide](https://www.hackster.io/512342/amd-pervasive-ai-developer-contest-pc-ai-study-guide-6b49d8) and [on their website](https://ryzenai.docs.amd.com/en/latest/inst.html).
-Following the guides, I only encountered one issue with the conda environment installing NumPy 2.0.0 which is [incompatible with some of the other packages](https://stackoverflow.com/questions/78636947/a-module-that-was-compiled-using-numpy-1-x-cannot-be-run-in-numpy-2-0-0-as-it-ma).
+Following the guides, I only encountered one issue with the conda environment installed NumPy 2.0.0 which is [incompatible with some of the other packages](https://stackoverflow.com/questions/78636947/a-module-that-was-compiled-using-numpy-1-x-cannot-be-run-in-numpy-2-0-0-as-it-ma).
 This was resolved by installing NumPy version 1.26.4 using the following command:

 ```
 pip install numpy==1.26.4